pglen/pyvserv/bluepy/README.md

 that the parameter op is a mathematical / logical operation. (plus, minus, xor ...)

-  The power comes from the arbitrary order of operators and the arbitrary injection of mathematical / logical operators.
+  The power comes from the arbitrary order of operators and the arbitrary injection of reversible mathematical / logical operators.

  The resulting bit propagation is such high quality, that a single bit change in the original text will change every byte in the resulting block.